Born: 14 February 1992 (Middelfart, Denmark)

 He started 36 of our 38 Premier League games in 2016-17, scoring eight goals and assisting many others, while playing 48 times in all competitions, netting 12 goals overall.
 He was named Player of the Season by both One Hotspur members and our Supporters' Clubs - the second time he has completed the Club awards 'double' after his first season here in 2013-14.

 Christian played twice for Denmark as a teenager at the 2010 World Cup but grew into a figurehead for his nation in the years that followed.
-He scored his first international hat-trick in a friendly away to Bulgaria in the summer of 2016 before sensationally netting another treble against Republic of Ireland to give his nation victory in their 2018 World Cup qualifying play-off in November, 2017, booking his nation's place at the tournament finals in Russia.
+He scored his first international hat-trick in a friendly away to Bulgaria in the summer of 2016 before sensationally netting another treble against Republic of Ireland to give the Danes victory in their 2018 World Cup qualifying play-off in November, 2017, booking their place at the tournament finals in Russia.
+He was a regular at the World Cup itself, scoring in a 1-1 group stage draw with Australia as the Danes reached the last 16.